bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 ### Mistake #6 : Rushing into Coding

 The sixth mistake is rushing into the coding part too soon.
+When a new problem is presented, make sure you communicate your solution and get a clear go ahead from your interviewer before you hastily attempt to code.

 You might miss the edge cases and it may not be the most optimal solution.
 You modify the current code and fix any issues.
 Often, these fixes without any thinking do not address any underlying bigger problems in your code.

 Don’t rush to code.
 First, talk about the solution.
 Talk about different designs with different trade offs.
 This prevents wasting time on reworking the code later.